quietn/btp-business-application-studio/docs/standards-and-best-practices-2937779.md

 # Standards and Best Practices

-SAP Business Application Studio implements security standards and best practices to guarantee secured solution.
+SAP Business Application Studio implements security standards and best practices to guarantee a secure solution.

 For example: